jay-gleeson/jay-gleeson/README.md

 # Hi, I'm Jay! 🫶

-I am currently pursuing a degree in Computer Science at Golden West College and am excited to begin my career in software development.
+I am currently pursuing a degree in Computer Science at Golden West College.
+I am also excited to begin my career in software development.
 I am highly motivated to become a valuable Software Developer and have gained experience with various programming languages through my studies.
 I enjoy tackling challenges and finding innovative solutions to complex problems.
 My strengths in logic and critical thinking drive me to develop meaningful and impactful projects.

 ---